Learn French

 Je suis complètement d'accord avec toi

-Get ready to learn all the things you have to know about the basic French sentence "Je suis complètement d'accord avec toi".
-Including a full guide of what it mean and how to use it in a conversation with an audio example.
-Not to mention the useful stuff we sprinkled like dialogue example, slow pronunciation audio, synonym and more!
+Get ready to discover all the things you want to know about the basic sentence "Je suis complètement d'accord avec toi".
+This include a full guide of what it mean and how to use it in a casual conversation with an audio example.
+Along with the useful things we sprinkled like synonym, dialogue example, slow pronunciation audio and more!

 English translation